kelsey-sorrels/roguelike-tutorial-2018/lessons/week03.md

 we'll try out the other route just to see how it'd look.
-We might not want to keep it in the long run, because it's probably more CPU time that is called for compared to just storing a Location on each creature, but we'll just give it a try anyway just to try out some iterator stuff.
+We might not want to keep it in the long run, because it's probably more CPU time that is called for compared to just storing a Location on each creature, but we'll just give it a try, see some iterator stuff.

 ```rust
   pub fn run_world_turn(&mut self) {